telerik/winforms-docs/gridview/cells/conditional-formatting-cells.md

 ## Expression based formatting objects

-The expression based formatting objects apply to the cells / rows according to the
+The expression based formatting objects apply to the cells / rows according to the defined __Expression__.
-          defined __Expression__.
 It provides high flexibility to the formatting mechanism.
 The __Expression__ could refer to data from more than one column.
 Its result should be boolean.

-The example below detects when a value in the second column "*UnitPrice*"
-          has a value __greater than 30__ and sets styles to the “*ProductName*” column.
+The example below detects when a value in the second column "*UnitPrice*" has a value __greater than 30__ and sets styles to the “*ProductName*” column.
-        #_[C#] Expression based formatting objects_

 {{source=..\SamplesCS\GridView\Cells\ConditionalFormattingCells.cs region=expression}}
 {{source=..\SamplesVB\GridView\Cells\ConditionalFormattingCells.vb region=expression}}